-It’s been 120 years, and the company is recognized around the world.
+It’s been 120 years, and the global leader is recognized around the world.
 In 2018 alone it posted 2.775 billion euros in profit, and that continues to grow year after year.[2]

-In 1900, Michelin published a book called “The Michelin Guide”.
+In 1900, Michelin launched a book called “The Michelin Guide”.

 The idea was simple.